Delaware Public Benefit Corporation: Everything You Need to Know

 A Delaware Public Benefit Corporation (PBC), also known as a social purpose corporation, is a corporation designed to consider social purposes and moral and ethical considerations in determining the path of the business.
 The greater good pursued by a PBC might be related to the environment, society, or the world at large.
 Contrast this with other corporations, which consider the bottom line and maximizing stockholder value in making business decision.

 Typically, PBCs publish their pursuits benefiting the public in an annual report.
-This report provides information and data on the PBC’s progress towards meeting their goals.
+This report provides information and data on the PBC’s progress toward meeting their goals.
 In Delaware, the General Corporation Law permits corporations to convert to a public benefit corporation or start their business as a public benefit corporation.

 PBC’s are readily identifiable, because the words “public benefit corporation, “PBC” or “P.B.C.” must be included in the company title.
 Additionally, PBC’s that issue stockholder notices or stock certificates are also required to identify the entity’s status as a PBC.